aman71711/CRICKET24_Utility/HOW_TO_USE.md

 A: Yes, updates don't affect saves.
 But regular backups are always recommended.

 ### Technical Questions

-**Q: Will this work with pirated copies?**
-A: This tool is designed for legitimate Steam copies only.
-We don't support pirated versions.

 **Q: Can I use this with mods?**
 A: Yes, but verify files before updating to ensure mods don't cause conflicts.